LYNCH·LLP

 Questions about Examiner David J Pearson

-• What is David J Pearson's overall allowance rate?
+• What is David J Pearson's allowance rate?

-The allowance rate is 41% across 58 disposed applications in TC 2100.
-This reflects the percentage of decided applications (allowed plus abandoned) and does not predict outcomes in any particular case.
+The examiner's allowance rate is 41% across dozens of decided applications in TC 2100.
+This is the percentage of decided applications (allowed and abandoned) in which allowances issued, and does not predict the outcome of any pending application.

 • How many art units does this examiner cover?

-David J Pearson's public record spans one art unit (2137) in Technology Center 2100.
-The pooled figures presented here aggregate the examiner's activity across all assigned art units.
+David J Pearson's public record spans one art unit in Technology Center 2100 (Computer Architecture, Software, and Information Security).

 ◈ RESPONDING TO AN OFFICE ACTION